AyanCh0w/Smoke-Pred/README.md

 # Smoke-Pred
-Notebook for: Binary Prediction of Smoker Status using Bio-Signals
+## Just placed in the top 73rd percentile!
+(Out of 1790) On a #Kaggle #competition: Prediction of Smoker Status using Bio-Signals.
+I used common models such as XGB and LGB, fine tuned with #optuna, and trained on the data that was processed using #pandas.
+Extra Data Analysis (EDA) done with #plotly.

 ### imports
 ```{python}